MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/restricted-mode-files.md

 # Restrict the ability to access OneDrive files in Dynamics 365 Guides

 If you [have a scenario where you need to protect your company information](restricted-mode-overview.md), you can restrict the ability for Microsoft Dynamics 365 Guides users from accessing OneDrive files.
 Restricting the ability to access OneDrive files is also helpful in a situation where a service account is shared between users and you want to prevent users from accessing each other's files.

-When you restrict the ability to access OneDrive files:

-- HoloLens users will see the **Files** tab, but no files will be visible and they'll see this message: "We can't connect to OneDrive."
-- Users of the mobile app will not be able to access OneDrive files.

 ## Restrict access to OneDrive files